dtak/dtak.github.io/_pages/negotiation.md

 In 2025-2026, our work will be partially supported by a research grant from [Cooperative AI](https://www.cooperativeai.com).

 ### Publications
-[***“ChatGPT, Don’t Tell Me What to Do”: Designing AI for Context Analysis in Humanitarian Frontline Negotiations***](https://arxiv.org/pdf/2410.09139), Z Ma, Y Mei, C Bruderlein, K Gajos
+[***“ChatGPT, Don’t Tell Me What to Do”: Designing AI for Context Analysis in Humanitarian Frontline Negotiations***](https://arxiv.org/pdf/2410.09139), Z Ma, Y Mei, C Bruderlein, K Gajos, W Pan

 ### Activities and Events
 In March 2025, DtAK, in collaboration with Frontline Associates will be hosting an AI+Negotation Hackathon (with a focus on climate negotiation) at Harvard University.